 An intro to integrated reporting

-Are you familiar with the new kid on the block, Integrated Reporting <IR>?
+Are you familiar with Integrated Reporting < IR >?
 This holistic reporting method is a fantastic new method of collating and presenting financial and strategic information.

 Therefore, although it may not always be referred to as an integrated report in the UK, the underlying principles and fundamental objectives are the same.